 The easy pick in the high-top category is the La Sportiva TC Pro.
 Named and designed in collaboration with climbing legend Tommy Cadwell, the TC Pros are geared towards high performance on big walls.
 We recently voted these shoes as the best slab climbing shoes you can buy, but they are also widely considered to be the benchmark for big wall climbing shoes.

 The TC Pros boast a stiff shape and flat last, along with La Sportiva’s P3 tensioning system.
 This results in a comfortable and supportive shoe that still delivers on performance by driving power to the front of your foot.
 They excel on thin edges, vertical terrain, slabs and never-ending cracks.
 The generous padding found around the ankle and tongue of the shoe is also a nice bonus which make these climbing shoes uncharacteristically comfortable.
 A very well-rounded trad shoe to say the least.

 These shoes can be sized in a variety of ways depending on what you want from them.
 For a performance fit, consider going a full 1-1.5 sizes down from your street shoe size, while for all-day comfort, aim for something around 0.5-1 size down.
 If you are anticipating wearing these in colder weather you may even want to consider sizing these snuggly with a pair of socks.

-Even at a quick glance, it’s obvious that Evolv has taken a different approach to the classic high top climbing shoe design with this pink climbing shoe.
+Evolv has taken a different approach to the classic high top climbing shoe design with this pink climbing shoe.
 If you were to compare them to the TC Pro, the General delivers a lot of the same features a supportive midsole, padded tongue and high top cut – but what really sets these two apart is the cambered last.